 Facet syndrome surgery, also referred to as facet disease surgery, is usually performed only when conservative treatment options have failed to provide sufficient relief, or when the symptoms become debilitating.
-Since nonsurgical treatments are typically very effective in managing the symptoms of this condition, few patients require surgery.
-Still, for a select segment of the population, surgical intervention can provide the best chance for overcoming the symptoms of a degenerative spine condition like facet syndrome.
-With that said, it’s important to understand that there are many different types of spine surgery available, and it is up to the patient to thoroughly research the options available in order to make the right choice for his or her health.
+Since nonsurgical treatments are typically very effective in managing the symptoms of facet syndrome, many patients do not require surgery.
+For those who have exhausted conservative treatments, surgical intervention can provide a chance for overcoming the symptoms of a degenerative spine condition like facet syndrome.

 Open spine facet syndrome surgery

-One surgical option for patients who have been diagnosed with facet syndrome is open spine surgery.
+One surgical option for patients who have been diagnosed with facet syndrome is traditional open spine surgery.
 This type of surgery must be performed in a traditional hospital setting and a patient should expect to remain hospitalized for several days after the surgery for observation.

 During an open spine procedure, a large initial incision must be made and the surrounding muscles, ligaments and other soft tissues that help support the neck or back must be carefully cut to allow the surgical team access to the deteriorated facet joint.
 Depending on the extent of the facet joint issue, the vertebral segment might be stabilized using bone grafts and surgical implants to prevent painful joint movement in the future.
-Following surgery, the entry point is closed and the patient begins the rehabilitation process.
+Following surgery, the entry point is closed and the patient begins the recovery process.

 The inherent difficulty with open spine surgery is that it is major surgery and, as with any form of major surgery, there is a risk of postsurgical complications.
 Furthermore, the nature of the open spine approach is highly invasive, which means that even if the surgery is a complete success, the patient will have a lengthy recovery and rehabilitation process to get back to full strength.

 In some instances, including situations where spinal degeneration is severe or spread across several segments of the spine, open spine facet syndrome surgery is the prudent choice.
 However, for many other patients, there is another direction that warrants exploration.